There are a lot of sources out there, but these are some common academic sources that you're going to encounter, evaluate, and use often.

 Meta-Analysis - a quantitative approach that permits the synthesis and integration of results from multiple individual studies focused on a specific research question.
 The outcome of this quantitative approach for reviewing literature has tremendous potential for a practice-based discipline such as nursing.

-A dissertation is a lengthy scholarly work that is written as a as a requirement for a doctoral degree.
-It is designed to add original research or perspectives to the author's field of study, and is usually structured with the same sections as a scholarly article, but expanded.
-Dissertations are great sources for exhaustive literature reviews, methodologies, data, references and other research tools to inform your own work.
+A thesis is a lengthy scholarly work that is written as a requirement for obtaining a Master's degree; a dissertation is similar (though it will likely be longer and more in-depth than a thesis), but for a doctoral degree.
+There are designed to add original research or perspectives to the author's field of study, and are usually structured with the same sections as a scholarly article, but expanded.
+Theses and dissertations are great sources for exhaustive literature reviews, methodologies, data, references and other research tools to inform your own work.